Adam: A Method for Stochastic Optimization

 Three years later, Reddi, Kale, and Kumar showed the proof is wrong.
 The argument relies on a quantity built from the change in the inverse step size,

-Regret proofs of this kind add up these per-step changes and need the sum to collapse to a single bounded quantity, which happens only if every term has the same sign.
-So the argument assumes is always positive: that the effective step never grows.
+Regret proofs of this kind add these per-step changes into a telescoping sum, where each term cancels part of the next and same-sign terms let the chain collapse to its two endpoints, a single bounded quantity.
+So the argument assumes is always positive: that the effective step never grows, that it is monotone, only ever shrinking.
 For SGD and AdaGrad that is true, because their divisors only increase.
-For Adam it is false.
-The whole point of the forgetting average is that can fall when gradients shrink, so the effective step can rise, so can be negative, and that telescoping collapse the proof needs never happens.
-The bound was never established.
+For Adam it is false by design.
+The forgetting average exists so that can fall when gradients shrink, so the effective step can rise, so can be negative.
+One negative term breaks a link, the partial sums can drift far from the endpoints, the telescoping collapse never happens, and the bound was never established.

 The authors also built an explicit example where Adam converges to the wrong point.
-Take a single parameter on the interval .
+The example uses a single parameter on the interval .
 Once every three steps the gradient is a large positive ; the other two steps it is .
 The sum over a cycle is , so the average gradient points positive and the true optimum is the lower corner, .
-But Adam's second moment is given a short memory here (the example uses a deliberately small , not the usual , to make the forgetting fast), so the rare big gradient inflates the denominator and is then forgotten within a step or two, while the two frequent gradients each get a near-full step the other way.
+But Adam's second moment is given a short memory here (the example uses a deliberately small , not the usual , to make the forgetting fast), so the rare big gradient inflates the denominator, which then decays back within a step or two, while the two frequent gradients each get a near-full step the other way.
 Adam drifts to , the worst point in the interval.
-Watch it happen, and watch the fix.
+The figure traces this wrong-way drift, and then the fix.

 The same paper proposed the fix, AMSGrad.
 Keep a running maximum of the second moment and divide by that instead of by itself:

 The maximum is a high-water mark: once a parameter has seen a big gradient, its divisor never slips back below the level that gradient set, so the effective step can only decrease, is positive again, and the regret bound goes through.
-In the counterexample the big sets a high mark that keeps damping the parameter, so AMSGrad heads to .
+In the counterexample the big sets a high mark that keeps damping the parameter, so AMSGrad converges to .
 (The story does not end cleanly: AMSGrad's own convergence proof was later found to have a gap of its own, and the convergence theory of these methods is still an active area.
-The honest summary is that the original guarantee was wrong, the first patch needed patching, and Adam works extraordinarily well in practice anyway.
-The algorithm shipped first and the theory has been catching up ever since.)
+The original guarantee was wrong, the first patch needed patching, and Adam works extraordinarily well in practice anyway.
+The algorithm was published first, and the convergence theory was completed only later.)

 The family, and the recap

-A few relatives are worth a sentence, because they show what the pieces are made of.
+A few relatives show what the pieces are made of.
 AdaMax replaces the RMS denominator with a decayed running maximum of the gradient's absolute value:

-which is what the second-moment denominator becomes if you push its norm from a square root all the way to an infinity norm.
+which is the second-moment denominator with its norm pushed from a square root all the way to an infinity norm.
 It needs no bias correction (a maximum of nonnegative numbers starting from zero is never biased low) and no , and it has the clean bound .
 The right limits also tie the family together: set , push , and anneal like , and Adam becomes AdaGrad exactly.
-Each piece earns its place: stops the average from ever forgetting, turning the EMA back into AdaGrad's running sum; drops the momentum; and the schedule supplies the shrinking step AdaGrad gets for free from its growing divisor.
+Each piece serves a distinct role: stops the average from ever forgetting, turning the EMA back into AdaGrad's running sum; drops the momentum; and the schedule supplies the shrinking step AdaGrad obtains from its growing divisor.
 (This limit needs the bias correction; without it, it blows up.)

-There is also a tidy way to read the whole thing as a cheap cousin of natural gradient descent.
+There is also a tidy way to read Adam as a cheap cousin of natural gradient descent.
 The second moment approximates the diagonal of the Fisher information matrix, the object natural gradient uses to measure distance in terms of how much the model's predictions change.
-A preconditioner is just a per-parameter rescaling of the step, which is what dividing by has been doing all along; Adam preconditions by the square root of the inverse diagonal, a deliberately gentler correction than the full inverse a true natural gradient would apply.
-Treat this as an analogy rather than an identity: the clean Fisher connection needs the loss to be a log-likelihood and the labels to come from the model's own predictions, so what Adam actually tracks is an empirical Fisher, which matches the real one only near a well-fit optimum.
+A preconditioner is a per-parameter rescaling of the step, which dividing by has done all along; Adam preconditions by the square root of the inverse diagonal, a deliberately gentler correction than the full inverse a true natural gradient would apply.
+Treat this as an analogy rather than an identity: the exact Fisher connection needs the loss to be a log-likelihood and the labels to come from the model's own predictions, so what Adam actually tracks is an empirical Fisher, which matches the real one only near a well-fit optimum.

-Step back and Adam is four decisions, each answering a way the naive step fails.
-Average the gradient, so noise and valley bouncing cancel.
-Divide by the gradient's typical size per parameter, so steep and gentle directions get steps that fit them.
-Correct both averages for their cold start, so the early steps are not oversized.
-And read the result as a step of about in a trusted direction, which is why one learning rate works across wildly different problems.
-The convergence proof that came stapled to it was wrong, and fixing it properly is still being worked out.
-The algorithm did not wait.
-It is six lines, it asks almost nothing of you, and it trained most of the models you have heard of.
+Each of Adam's pieces fixes a specific failure of plain gradient descent: the gradient average cancels noise, the per-parameter division handles uneven slopes, and the bias correction stabilizes the early steps.
+Assembled, the update reads as a step of about in a trusted direction, which is why one learning rate carries across wildly different problems.
+The convergence proof that came stapled to it was wrong, and patching it properly is still being worked out.
+The algorithm was adopted regardless.
+Six lines, almost nothing to tune, and it trained most of the models you have heard of.

 Questions you might still have